 They drove through the small town of Engles after that, though there really was nothing much to see.
 It was a small town like any other but significantly smaller, so what Josie was going to do out here to pass the time was already in question, and she didn’t even have a phone anymore for obvious reasons.
 She did not want Jeremy tracking her.

 None of this would have happened had Dave not abandoned them.
 He had just up and disappeared a couple of weeks back, and then Josie had started receiving threatening phone calls from Jeremy and his crew.
 That meth-dealing thug had first demanded where Dave was, but that had stopped a few days ago.
-Now he was threatening her about money, so whatever was going on, whatever Dave had gotten into, was enough for Josie to pick up and leave with Houston.
+Now Jeremy was threatening her about money, so whatever was going on, whatever Dave had gotten into, was enough for Josie to pick up and leave with Houston.

 Dave had said that he had come into some money, that he was going to take all three of them to live somewhere better, but that had turned out to be fiction.
 It was clear now that Houston’s father had taken whatever money he’d come across and run, leaving Josie and their son to fend for themselves.

-Without a second income, she couldn’t afford to pay the rent for the trailer they’d been living in, and coupled with threats from Jeremy and his crew, there was nothing else left to do but run, herself.
+Without a second income, she couldn’t afford to pay the rent for the trailer they’d been living in, and coupled with threats from Jeremy and his crew, there was nothing else left to do but run.
 So, this little deal she had worked out with Loren was better than nothing, though she did not relish the thought of living with strangers for a while.
 Now she and Houston were here in Engles, riding to who-knew-where in some stranger’s truck.

 Henry made small talk as they drove through the surrounding countryside, but other than fields of corn and soybeans with some cattle dotted here and there, there was not much else out here, out here in the country away from anything city-worthy.